-Below are resources to further help you utilize Artists Thrive (such as pdf versions of the assessments), examples of other field-wide rubric tools, and templates to help further your own work.
+Below are resources to further help you utilize Artists Thrive including a checklist for getting started, a guidebook on using Artists Thrive, PDF versions of the assessments, examples of other field-wide rubric tools, templates to help further your own work, and more.
+Not seeing something you would find helpful?
+Please let us know.

 Whole Measures for Urban Conservation (WMUC), based on the Center for Whole Communities’ Whole Measures, was produced in partnership with The Nature Conservancy as part of the launch of the North America Cities Network.
 Led by Center for Whole Communities, a team of Conservancy staff from the Cities Network developed the rubric and provided key input for the guidance portion of the document.
 WMUC includes four primary areas of measurement and is a reference point for leaders interested in prioritizing benefits to low-income communities and advancing justice and equity in their work.
 While this document serves as a primary appendix to the Field Guide to Conservation in Cities, it is designed as a stand-alone document that may be used and reproduced independently.